Skip to main content

 In X-COM: UFO Defense, you command a global military organization fighting an alien invasion.
 After shooting down UFOs, lead soldiers in investigating crash sites, battling aliens, and recovering valuable technology.
 Researching and manufacturing alien tech brings you closer to understanding and defeating the extraterrestrial threat.

-• Dated graphics and clunky user interface can be frustrating for new players.
+• Dated graphics and clunky user interface can be frustrating for new players, making it difficult to learn.

 • “The story itself is near non-existent, with you only really finding out about it by coincidence or looking up outside the game, but this is not the game's focus; the strategy battles and base management are, so you can't fault the game for that.”

 The graphics of the game are widely regarded as outdated and clunky, reflecting its age as a classic title from the early 90s.
-While many players acknowledge the pixelated visuals and limited animations, they emphasize that the gameplay remains engaging and rewarding, often suggesting that the graphics should not deter potential players.
-Overall, the game's charm and depth are seen as outweighing its visual shortcomings, making it a beloved experience for those who appreciate retro gaming.
+While many players acknowledge that the visuals lack modern detail and polish, they emphasize that the gameplay remains engaging and rewarding, often overshadowing the graphical limitations.
+Overall, the consensus is that if players can overlook the dated graphics, they will find a deeply immersive and enjoyable strategic experience.

 • “Aesthetically, this game has a timeless charm; it's crazy that the maps are randomly generated and come out so good every time.”